cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 --- abstract

-This document formalizes and consolidates the definition of the Extended Diagnostic Notation (EDN) of the Concise Binary Object Representation (CBOR), obsoleting non-normative descriptions in Section 8 of RFC 8949 and Appendix G of RFC 8610 and incorporating implementor experience.
-It also specifies a mechanism to add application-oriented extensions to EDN, and defines two such extensions—-for text representations of epoch-based dates/times and IP addresses and prefixes respectively.
+This document formalizes and consolidates the definition of the Extended Diagnostic Notation (EDN) of the Concise Binary Object Representation (CBOR), addressing implementer experience.

+Replacing EDN's previous informal descriptions, it updates RFC8949, obsoleting its Section 8, and RFC 8610, obsoleting its Appendix G.

+It also specifies and uses registry-based extension points, using one to support text representations of epoch-based dates/times and of IP addresses and prefixes.

 --- middle